yaramohamadi/Deep_Learning_Projects/Autoencoders and PixelCNN for Downstream Tasks/README.md

 In this part, I used a PixelCNN auto-regressive generative model for the pretext.
 In the training, In the first mode, I tried give the model only the upper half of the images and to generate the full image in the output.
 In the second mode, I gave the model the original image, and tried to reconstruct it again.

-The figure below shows the image reconstruction in the training.
+The figure below shows the image reconstruction in the first training mode.'

 <img src="imgs/4.png" data-canonical-src="imgs/4.png" width="200" />